virtualwallproject/routedesigner/README.md

 ## Features

 * To-scale 3D rendering of actual climbing holds and walls
-* Choice of Nintendo Joycon, keyboard, mouse, and touch input
+* Choice of Nintendo joycon, keyboard, mouse, and touch input
 * Virtual hold bucket to easily see and select holds
 * Grid-based placement system designed to mimic wall t-nut pattern
 * Ability to adjust hold placement to mimic screw-on holds

 ### Feature Requests

-Help select new features by adding your 👍 reaction to [GitHub issues for features]() you would like to see added
+Help select new features by adding your 👍 reaction to [GitHub issues for features](https://github.com/virtualwallproject/routedesigner/labels/feature%20request) you would like to see added

 ## Supported platforms